Interest Coverage Ratio Calculator

 The interest coverage ratio calculator (also named as times interest earned ratio) is a tool that, based on the interest coverage ratio formula, shows the investor how many times company earnings cover interest payments before interest and taxes (EBIT).
 Investors consider it one of the most critical debt ratio and profitability ratios because it can help you determine if a company is likely to go bankrupt beforehand.

-This article will use interchangeably interest coverage and times interest earned ratio formula since both are the same; meanwhile, you will understand what the ratio means and how to use it for comparing companies.
+This article will use interchangeably interest coverage and times interest earned ratio formulas since both are the same; meanwhile, you will understand what the ratio means and how to use it for comparing companies.

 What is the financial ratio interest coverage?